 On January 25, 2017, Lexie had her second Cardiac Cath procedure and this time they did balloon dilate 8 pulmonary arteries which, for such a small person, was a big intervention.
 Dr. James Lock at BCH did the procedure and we were sent home the next day!

 Thank you for reading Lexie’s story and considering supporting us as we walk to support BCH and the exceptional care they provide to kids and families across the world.
 We’re also doing this to support the families who are less fortunate than us.
-Lexie is otherwise quite healthy and not a typical CHD patient who have many more health issues and required procedures that may require one parent to not work.
-We are also very fortunate to live within an hour drive to the hospital.
+Lexie is otherwise quite healthy and not a typical CHD patient who may have health issues and required procedures in and out of the hospital.
+We are also very fortunate to live within an hour drive to BCH.
 We’ve met families who travel from so far and have to endure the expenses that come with airfare, hotels, and food.
 Money raised during this walk does support these needs as well as other high priorities that impact patient families.

 If you’re interested in joining our team, just register within this page.
 We’ll be walking the 6-miles!